-In this example, the design helps a customer to find an item in two ways, search and filter.
+It’s easy to notice that the User Story helps a customer to find an item in more than one way, by search and by filter.
 There is a clear division to be made, to at least two Deliverables.
-As they preferably should be independent, it suggests that filtering should be done whether search is possible or not.
-We ended up with three Deliverables, each with a single external customer value.
+As they preferably should be independent, it suggests that filtering should be available even when searching isn’t.
+We ended up with not two, but three Deliverables.
+Each with a single external customer value.

 |(1) Search by free-text|